chrisalley/markdown-garden/README.md

 ### Making Changes Locally

-You can edit the CommonMark Guides in `/source/guides`.
-These guides should all be valid CommonMark.
+You can edit the guides in `/source/guides`.
+These guides should all be valid [CommonMark][commonmark].

 Guide file and directory names should be a lowercase, parameterised, version of the guide's title, using [stringex][stringex]-style parameterisation.
 Guides